tldr-pages/tldr/pages/common/drupal.md

 # drupal

-> CLI for Drupal.
+> Generate boilerplate code, interact with and debug Drupal projects.
-> Generates boilerplate code, interacts with and debugs Drupal projects.
+> This command also has documentation about its subcommands, e.g. `drupal check`.
 > More information: <https://drupalconsole.com/>.

 - Install a module: